php-kit/composer-expose-packages-plugin/README.md

 #### Additional Features

-This plugin
+- On MacOS, if you have SourceTree installed, it updates the registered repository paths to use the junction directories, not the symlink targets (SourceTree must not be running); this needs to be done only once for each repository;
 - Supports custom package installation directories, where some packages may use installer plugins that install them to alternative locations (other than the default `vendor` directory);
 - Supports customizing the vendor directory location using the `config.vendor-dir` standard Composer setting;
-- supports symlinking on Windows (using "junctions").
+- Supports symlinking on Windows (using "junctions") - `To be done`.

 ### Requirements